cilium/cilium/Documentation/bpf.rst

 8. **Limited stack space of 512 bytes.**

-  Stack space in BPF programs is very limited, namely to 512 bytes, which needs to be taken into careful consideration when implementing them in C. However, as mentioned earlier in point 3, a ``BPF_MAP_TYPE_PERCPU_ARRAY`` map with a single entry can be used in order to enlarge scratch buffer space.
+  Stack space in BPF programs is limited to only 512 bytes, which needs to be taken into careful consideration when implementing BPF programs in C. However, as mentioned earlier in point 3, a ``BPF_MAP_TYPE_PERCPU_ARRAY`` map with a single entry can be used in order to enlarge scratch buffer space.